Writer, editor, and dancer

-Life for Eileen Maddocks has been a series of quite differing tableaus, some good and some not only not-so-good but harrowing.
-But she focused on the good and pushed ahead because she has always been a person of faith.
+Life for Eileen Maddocks has been a series of differing tableaus, some marvelous and others not so much.
+But she focused on the positive and pushed ahead because she has always been a person of faith.

 Eileen’s mother, who was raised in the Millerite tradition in the Advent Christian Church, studied Christian history and theology and raised her children in liberal Protestantism.
 But the stories of the Advent Christian grandparents and their church’s tent meetings were family lore.

 Always a spiritual seeker, Eileen went to various Christian churches but did not find the answers to her questions.
 Then she explored New Age concepts for many years.
-In 1989, when the bottom dropped out of her life, she discovered the Bahá’í Faith and subsequently served at the Bahá’í World Centre in Haifa, Israel, for 16 years as a researcher and writer.
-And all her life tableaus since becoming a Bahá’í have been good!
+In 1989, when the bottom dropped out of her life, she discovered the Bahá’í Faith and subsequently served at the Bahá’í World Centre in Haifa, Israel, for many years as a researcher and writer.
+There have always been challenges along the way, but most of her life tableaus since becoming a Bahá’í have been great.

-Upon retirement, she returned to her New England heritage and is now a writer and editor living in the bucolic state of Vermont.
+Upon retirement, she returned to her New England heritage and is now living in the bucolic state of Vermont, a quiet refuge for artists and writers.
 Billboards are banned in Vermont!

 Millerite heritage spurred Eileen to research the life of William Miller